MarinaHuber/blog/_posts/2024-06-19-all-things-localization.markdown

  Also have you been in that situation where you have pushed a spelling mistake to the App Store? `( ◍•ᴗ•◍)`
 There are at least three ways of translating an app that I tried so far.
 Here are few solution and their tradeoffs.
+The main tradeoff being develpoment of feature needs to be flexible and easily **removable** anytime down the prudoct line.

 1 .
-Custom solution with web service that contains JSON file with translation for "all" platforms needed.
+Custom solution on the fly with web service that contains JSON file with translation for "all" platforms needed.

 2 .
-Dynamically translating it with third party services like Crowdin, Azure Translator, Applanga, BartyCrouch.
+Dynamical translations (on the fly) with third party services like Crowdin, Azure Translator, Applanga, BartyCrouch.

 3 .
 Importing/exporting .string files into Xcode project manually
--exporting Localization Catalog .xcloc containing good old XLIFF file and sending it to a translator - human.
+-exporting Localization Catalog .xcloc containing good old XLIFF* file and sending it to a external translator.

 ### Solution 1:
 Custom web service with JSON downloaded on the app launch.
-* 		Create small service - in the app you can request the language the device needs and listen to any changes that might occur (simple Firebase DB or any custom robust server with .json file there)
+* 		Create small service - in the app you can request the language the device needs and listen to any changes that might occur (simple Firebase DB* or any custom robust server with .json file there)
 * 		During the launch wait until you have received a response from web service before you display anything to the user.
 * 		Or, if you do not want to rely on the devices connection, then you can preinstall the dictionary by adding the .json file to the bundles resources and preload on app startup.
 This can be pretty straight forward.
 An this is example how your .json file can be [formatted](https://simplelocalize.io/docs/file-formats/single-language-json/).